elenajp/Hacker-News-Project/README.md

 # Hacker-News-Project

-A project to learn Beautiful Soup for web scraping
+A project to learn Beautiful Soup for web scraping using Python 3.9.1